 - Bings Ads Certification.

 I am a big fan of the above-listed institutes.
 Why?
-Because of 3 reasons: Market share, their ability to reach out to people of India and their digital ad spending capabilities.
+Because of 3 reasons: Market share, their ability to reach out to the people of India and their digital ad spending capabilities.
 Many get attracted to the above institutes because of the promises they make: 100% placement, Government Certified and they spend about 50,000 to 1 lakh rupees to complete their 3 or 6 months courses from the above institutes.

 I would always say its a great start for people who are lost and don’t know how to get started in Digital Marketing.
 You basically, get to learn everything theoretically and then practically if you put the effort.